Remove “Your Computer Has Been Infected With Virus” Tech support scam (Tech Support Scam) - Easy Removal Guide

 Despite its malicious characteristics, it should not be difficult to remove “Your Computer Has Been Infected With Virus” virus from the infected device.
 Nevertheless, we do not recommend doing that manually.
 It is much more efficient to employ specialized programs, anti-malware or antivirus for this purpose.
 The professional software will make sure “Your Computer Has Been Infected With Virus” removal is smooth, and these pop-ups don’t bother you again.

-To remove “Your Computer Has Been Infected With Virus” Tech support scam, follow these steps:
+Getting rid of “Your Computer Has Been Infected With Virus” Tech support scam.
+Follow these steps

 In case the PUP that has infected your computer blocks your antivirus from banishing it out of your computer, try out these decontamination steps.